Admyral-Security/admyral-quickstart/workflows/one_password_user_added_to_vault/README.md

 1. Open the `one_password_user_added_to_vault.py` file
 2. Adjust the `user_email` with the email of the person who should be notified
-3. Adjust the `vault_id` with your Vault ID for which the audit events should be filtered.
+3. Adjust the `vault_id` with your Vault ID for which the audit events should be filtered

 Use the CLI to push the custom actions: